Get started with MCC devices from the command line using the session-based interface.

 Discover devices visible to MATLAB® and get information about channel and measurement types available in those devices.

-Use Analog Input block to acquire live signals from a data acquisition device into Simulink.
-In this example, a National Instruments® device (USB-6211) is selected as the input device in the
+Use the Analog Input block to acquire live signals from a data acquisition device into Simulink.
+The block uses a National Instruments(R) USB-6211 as the input device.
+The Simulink model use

 This examples shows how to exchange live data with Data Acquisition hardware using simple for or while loops and System object™ interfaces.